Your Leukemia Doctors & Specialists

-After being diagnosed with leukemia, patients are encouraged to find a doctor who specializes in treating blood cancers.
+After being diagnosed with leukemia, finding a doctor who specializes in treating blood cancers is the next step.
 In reality, however, it won’t be just one oncologist who provides a patient’s treatment.
 Rather, it will be a team of several doctors working simultaneously to ensure that all of a patient’s needs are being met.
 At Moffitt Cancer Center, we make the greatest contributions as a team, and our commitment to comprehensive, multispecialty treatment has helped our Malignant Hematology Program routinely achieve patient outcomes that are significantly better than expected.

 At Moffitt, our leukemia patients have access to numerous specialists in a single location.
 Our team includes: